smadi0x86/CSC-RedOps/Start/0x2-Environment/README.md

   <br>
   </h1>

- <h3 align="center">Your environment is any linux distro you will be using in offensive operations</h3>
+ <h3 align="center">Your environment is any linux distribution you will be using in offensive operations</h3>

 <p align="center">
   <a href="">